 Brokers have additional options and must conform to additional requirements, which are described in this section.

 6.1.1 Specifying the requesting service provider

 Brokers are encouraged to specify the service provider identity as detailed in [OIOSAML3], OIO-SP-09.
-In the current version of NemLog-in it is not allowed for brokers to specify the RequesterID element.
-When Local IdP integration becomes available this will change.
+This information is forwarded to the local IdP.